teeb52/Part-1-cloud_blog/README.md

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.

 ## Instructions
+1. Fork this repo
-1. Create an optimized dockerfile to dockerize the application.
+2. Create an optimized dockerfile to dockerize the application.
-2. Use any CICD tool of your choice, create a pipeline that will dockerize and deploy to your docker hub.
+3. Use any CICD tool of your choice, create a pipeline that will dockerize and deploy to your docker hub.
-3. Create your own Readme.md file to document the process and your choices.
+4. Create your own Readme.md file to document the process and your choices.

 To run this application there are 2 steps required: